MrWeckx/obsidian_apps/aliases/README.md

 ### Implementation.

-Clone the repository to a local file and add your Obsidian Valut path to the directories.py in the root folder.
-I **highly suggest to make a backup copy** before using anything. ***I'm not responsible for missing files or any trouble, use it with caution.***
+Clone the repository to a local file and *add your Obsidian Valut path to the `directories.py` obsidan_base_path variable in the root folder*.
+I **highly suggest to make a backup copy** before using anything. ***I'm not responsible for missing files or any trouble, use it with caution.*** Also in order to help the programme make more backup copies *add an example folder to the safe_obsidian variable in `directories.py`*.

-Execute python3 /path/to/root/aliases_ex.py.
+*Execute python3 /path/to/root/aliases_ex.py*.

 I have this command linked to an alias on Linux so it's easy like a internal Obsidian button to update all my aliases.